Higher rank rigidity for Berwald spaces: Higher rank rigidity

-We can construct first integrals on an $g^t$-invariant dense open subset of $T^1M$. \begin{theorem}(First Integrals) Let $M$ be a quotient manifold of $\tilde{M}$ of finite volume, then there is a $g^t$-invariant open and dense subset $R$ of $T^1M$ and $k-1$ independent $C^1$ first integrals
+We can construct first integrals on an $g^t$-invariant dense open subset of $T^1M$, which is an analogue of Theorem 3.7 in \cite{BBS}.
+The proof is identical. \begin{theorem}(First integrals, Theorem 3.7 in \cite{BBS}) Let $M$ be a quotient manifold of $\widetilde{M}$ of finite volume, then there is a $g^t$-invariant open and dense subset $R$ of $T^1M$ and $k-1$ independent $C^1$ first integrals